ajfriesen/pc-switch-website/content/en/docs/Overview/_index.md

 ## What can it do?

+- Power on
-- Power on/off (Shutdown)
+- Power off (Regular Shutdown)
 - Hard shutdown (5-second hold)
 - Reset
 - Monitor PC state (on/off)
-- Still be able to use the front panel connectors buttons for power, reset, and the power led.
+- Still be able to use the front panel connectors buttons for power, reset, and the power led
-- Power with 2 header pins.
-Grab power from your motherboard USB or other connectors.
-## Why do I want it?

-Help your user know if your project will help them.
-Useful information can include:

-* **What is it good for?**: What types of problems does your project solve?
-What are the benefits of using it?

-* **What is it not good for?**: For example, point out situations that might intuitively seem suited for your project, but aren't for some reason.
-Also mention known limitations, scaling issues, or anything else that might let your users know if the project is not for them.

-* **What is it *not yet* good for?**: Highlight any useful features that are coming soon.
+- Power from USB 2.0 9 Pin Header (USB always power needs to be on)

+## Technical Specs

+- USB-C connectivity (Serial Flashing)
+- PCB Size
+- Power

+## Measurements

+Coming soon.